 There is also research and medical theory indicating the appropriate balance of progesterone:

-Progesterone, which plays a crucial role in brain function, is often called the “feel good hormone” because of its mood-enhancing and antidepressant effects.
+Progesterone, which plays a crucial role in brain function, is often called the “feel-good hormone” because of its mood-enhancing and antidepressant effects.

 Natural progesterone oil is applied to the vaginal tissue.
-It’s important to be supervised and to have progesterone levels monitored because too much progesterone can cause side effects as mood changes, depression, water retention, weight gain, and absent or abnormal menstrual bleeding.
+It’s important to be supervised and to have progesterone levels monitored because too much progesterone can cause side effects like mood changes, depression, water retention, weight gain, and absent or abnormal menstrual bleeding.